Wheel of Fortune and Fantasy

 The Rohmeresque "Magic (or Something Less Assuring)" begins, amusingly, with a long conversation held within a car.
 Fashion shoot producer ‘Gumi’ (Hyunri) invites her best friend and model Meiko (Kotone Furukawa) to share a cab, then begins telling her about a magical evening connecting with a new man.
 Meiko appears delighted, asking probing questions which appear innocent on the surface, but when she gets out of the cab, she doesn’t go home, instead knocking of the door of a business suite well after closing hours.
 We soon learn she has surmised that Gumi’s been talking about Kazuaki (Ayumu Nakajima), the man Meiko broke up with two years ago who runs a successful interior design firm.
 Their verbal sparring makes it evident their romance never really ended, but will Meiko dash her friend’s hopes to explore her own feelings?
 Hamaguchi lets things play out two different ways in his final scene where Kazu happens upon the two friends in a café, a lighter and quicker take on his “Asako” themes.
 Hyunri radiates mature professionalism and shy sexuality while the childish looking Furukawa’s Meiko is bold, provocative and unflinching while confronting the handsome Nakajima.
 The only off note here is a cheesy looking fast zoom in and out on Meiko which is used to transition between the alternate endings.

 "Door Wide Open" also immediately appears to reference “Drive My Car,” its second scene opening on postcoital lovers.
-Five months earlier we’d witnessed a college class sharing ideas with post-it notes on a wall (a Hamaguchi X on performative communication) when they’re startled by the loud protestations coming from the young man, Sasaki (Shouma Kai), prostrated before Professor Segawa (Kiyohiko Shibukawa, "Ichi the Killer") in the office across the hall.
+Five months earlier we’d witnessed a college class sharing ideas with post-it notes on a wall (a Hamaguchi fondness for performative communication) when they’re startled by the loud protestations coming from the young man, Sasaki (Shouma Kai), prostrated before Professor Segawa (Kiyohiko Shibukawa, "Ichi the Killer") in the office across the hall.
 Five months later, he and his older, married lover Nao (Katsuki Mori) see Segawa, whose latest novel has won a major literary prize, interviewed on television.
 Nao admires him, but Sasaki wants revenge and so Nao goes to visit him with the pretext of getting her book signed.
 She reads a particularly steamy passage, attempting to close his office door a second time as students pass by, but Segawa won’t allow it.
 And yet a frank, confessional conversation ensues, one which has nothing to do with Sasaki’s agenda but reveals a lot about Nao’s sexuality and Segawa’s artistic process.
 Five years later we learn how a momentary distraction cost both Nao and Segawa dearly while the undeserving Sasaki has scored an ironic win.

 In the last of the triptych, "Once Again," chance is reversed as initial disappointment results in unexpected joy.
 Moka (Fusako Urabe) attends her high school reunion, but stands apart like a wallflower.
 One woman approaches and marvels that Moka has worn a skirt, implying her teenaged wardrobe was far from feminine.
 Moka refuses invitations to continue the party, but the next day, touring Tokyo in pants with a backpack, she is startled by a woman on an escalator, a woman who also appears to recognize Moka.
 Ana (Aoba Kawai) cannot accept an invitation to coffee but instead invites Moka to her home, where Moka’s confession of having lost the love of her life leads Ana to realize an embarrassing case of mistaken identity.
 But Moka’s openness brings out Ana’s latent dissatisfaction and an entirely different kind of connection than the one Moka originally sought is made.